holmesrichards/subosc/Docs/Suboscillator_bom.md

 Generated from schematic by Eeschema 5.1.6-c6e7f7d~87~ubuntu20.04.1

 Parts for one unit.
 Parts marked (*) are not used for second unit in dual module.
+Parts marked (**) are optional for both units.

 **Component Count:** 39